ethereum/EIPs/EIPS/ecopts.md

 ### Exact semantics

-Invalid input: For both contracts, if any input point does not lie on the curve or any of the field elements (point coordinates or scalar) is equal or larger than the field modulus p, the contract fails.
+Invalid input: For both contracts, if any input point does not lie on the curve or any of the field elements (point coordinates) is equal or larger than the field modulus p, the contract fails.
+The scalar can be any number between `0` and `2**256-1`.

 #### ADD
 Input: two curve points `(x, y)`.